May Coup (Serbia): The assassination

-The conspirators from the interior arrived in Belgrade the day before, under various pretexts.
-Together with their Belgrade comrades, they were divided into five groups and spent the early evening drinking in various hotels in the town, before gathering in the Officers' Club.
+The conspirators from the interior arrived to Belgrade the day before, under various pretexts.
+Together with their Belgrade comrades, they were divided into five groups and spent the early evening drinking in various hotels in the town, before gathering in the Officers Club.
 That night King Alexander had dinner with his ministers and the queen's family.
 Naumović gave a sign to the conspirators that the royal couple was asleep by sending one of his subordinates to bring his tippet from his home.
 After midnight, Captain Apis led most of the officers in the conspiracy to the royal palace.
 At the same time, Colonel Mašin went to the 12th Infantry barracks to take command of the troops there.
 Lieutenant Colonel Mišić prepared to bring his 11th Infantry regiment to the palace.

 Several groups of the conspirators surrounded the houses of prime minister Dimitrije Cincar-Marković and senior officers loyal to King Alexander.
 Guard lieutenant Petar Živković, on duty that night, unlocked the gate of the royal palace at 2:00 a.m.
-As the conspirators entered the building, the electric lighting was switched off throughout the palace.
+As the conspirators, led by Petar Mišić entered the building, the electric lighting was switched off throughout the palace.
 While several officers of the Royal Guard were involved in the plot, the majority of the guards on duty were not.
 However, in the darkness and confusion, they did not attempt an effective defense.
 A search for the royal couple was unsuccessful for nearly two hours.
 During this time, captain Jovan Miljković, an aide familiar with the conspiracy but who refused to participate, and Mihailo Naumović (unknown to the conspirators) were killed.
 The doors to the king's bedroom were shattered with dynamite, but no one was in the bed.
 Unknown to the others, Apis spotted someone escaping down the stairs into the courtyard.
 He thought it was the king and ran after him, but it was one of the king's loyal guardsmen.
 In the gunfight that erupted, Apis was wounded with three bullets to his chest, surviving only because of his strong constitution.

 Nervous because of the failure of the search, the approaching dawn and the disappearance of Apis, who was lying wounded in the basement of the palace, the conspirators believed that the plot had failed.
 They had soldiers bring the king's first aide-de-camp, general Lazar Petrović, who had been captured as soon as the conspirators entered the courtyard.
 He was ordered to reveal whether there was a secret room or passageway, under the threat of death if he failed to comply within ten minutes.
 Petrović waited in silence for the expiration of the deadline.